raspberrypilearning/sense-hat-random-sparkles/en/step_6.md

 Rather than have to keep running your program, you can add a loop so that it will keep going.

-+ Add another `import` to the top of your file.
-You'll use this to pause the program between pixels.
++ You can use the `sleep` module to pause the program between pixels.
+To do so, first add another `import` to the top of your file.

 ```python
 from time import sleep
 ```

-+ Add an infinite loop on the line below the import statement
++ Add an infinite loop on the line below the `import` statements.

 [[[generic-python-while-true]]]